 Tracks and Topics

-As long as you can access your session from the dashboard whilst logged in, it is saved and submitted correctly.
+As long as you can access your session from the dashboard while logged in, it is saved and submitted correctly.
 You don't need to do anything else.

 Your session will be published once we accepted it for the conference programme.
-But no worries, we'll inform you via email before we'll publish it.
+But no worries, we'll inform you via email before we publish.

 The MEDIA CONVENTION Berlin (MCB) is one of Europe’s pioneering media congresses.
-It is organised by the Medienboard Berlin-Brandenburg and the Medienanstalt Berlin-Brandenburg and will be taking place in cooperation with re:publica for the fifth time in 2018.
+It is organised by the Medienboard Berlin-Brandenburg and the Medienanstalt Berlin-Brandenburg and will be taking place in cooperation with re:publica for the sixth time in 2019.

-While the MCB is re:publica’s most important and closest partner, both the MCB and re:publica still plan and curate their programmes independently.
-We keep up regular communication, comparing and exchanging information.
+While the MCB is the most important and closest partner of th re:publica, both the MCB and re:publica plan and curate their programmes independently.
+We keep each other informed of the program planning and exchange information.
 However, the MEDIA CONVENTION Berlin is an independent event and not a re:publica Track.

 Yes.
-Even though the MEDIA CONVENTION Berlin’s curatorial team plans its programme independently, it is still happy to receive input from the re:publica community.
+Even though the MEDIA CONVENTION Berlin curatorial team plans its programme independently, it is still happy to receive input from the re:publica community.

 You can select “MEDIA CONVENTION” as a “Topic” in the CfP form if you would like to apply there.
 Accordingly, it will then be the MCB team that will decide on the acceptance or rejection of your submission and not the re:publica programme team.

 Of course.
-We have a huge archive.
-You can find all the video and audio with the session descriptions on our website.
-You can either find the main themes using the keyword search or look up the website of the respective year directly.
+The re:publica has a huge archive.
+You can find all the videos and audios with session descriptions on the re:publica websites.
+By using the keyword search or looking up the website of the respective year directly, you can either find the main themes.

-You can also find all the videos on our YouTube channel: https://www.youtube.com/user/republica2010/
+You can also find all the videos on the re:publica YouTube channel: https://www.youtube.com/user/republica2010/

-Look up our image archive on flickr: https://www.flickr.com/photos/re-publica
+Look up the re:publica image archive on flickr: https://www.flickr.com/photos/re-publica

 Yes.
-You will receive a 3-day ticket and tasty catering for the day of your talk.
+You will receive a 3-day ticket and yummy catering on the day of your talk.